helloanoop/data-structures-algorithms-book/docs/trees/binary-search-tree/problems/validate-binary-search-tree.md

 ```

 ### Solution 2
+**Approach:** We can also validate the BST by recursively checking if the current node's value is within the range of the min and max values of the current subtree.
+In a BST, as we traverse down the left subtree, we ensure that its left child's value is always less than the current node's value.
+Similarly, as we traverse down the right subtree, we ensure that its right child's value is always greater than the current node's value.
+We can use this fact to validate the BST by recursively checking the left and right subtrees with updated min and max values.

 ```javascript
 var isValidBST = function(root) {
   // Define a helper function to check if a binary tree is a valid BST